 CyberSec – This is an ad-blocking feature that is similar to CyberGhost’s “Block Content” feature

 Double VPN -Twice the encryption and security with two VPN servers

 Onion over VPN – Tor encryption over VPN traffic

 It doesn’t stop here.
-NordVPN is one of the few VPNs to offer stealth/obfuscation technology.
+NordVPN is one of the few VPNs to offer stealth/obfuscation technology in Spain.
 It maintains a list of obfuscated servers under its specialty server category.
-These servers are specially designed to allow the region’s functionality with strict censorship and anti-VPN policies such as China.
+These servers are specially designed to allow the region’s functionality with strict censorship and anti-VPN policies such as in China.